 Amid the green pastures and historical placards of the last active Shaker community, a trio of believers is keeping the faith.
-Monica Wood sits down with the Shakers of Sabbathday Lake.
+Monica Wood paid a visit to the Shakers of Sabbathday Lake.

 When I reach the small, tidy village, I find a dozen buildings, all of them wooden, painted white, and decidedly earthbound.
 The bucolic scene hums with enterprise — “simple” doesn’t always mean “quiet.”
 Sheep and cows bellow from their pens, a door somewhere rattles open, and several cars of tourists are already pulling in.
 There are buildings to paint and fences to mend.
 Sabbathday Lake is home to the world’s only three remaining Shakers — Brother Arnold Hadd, 57; Sister June Carpenter, 76; and Sister Frances Carr, 87 — and with such a small nucleus, the community relies on a large and loyal group of volunteers to keep pace with the monumental work of running a farm and historic site.